In this HostGator review, I’ll explore the provider’s pricing, ease of use, performance, security, customer support, and more.

 - SiteLock Essentials costs $23.88/year, which is not exactly cheap.
 It checks your website for malware and signs of hacking.
 The reason why I’m disappointed about it is that many providers will give you this for free.

-- Backups cost $32.95/year, and it’s truly sad.
+- Automatic backups cost $23.95/year, and it’s truly sad.
 Problems can arise at any time, and it gives you a certain level of comfort to know that you can just restore your website with one click.
 So if you want to have that peace of mind, you gotta pay.

 The bottom line is that when it comes to security, HostGator is quite greedy.
 You get the most basic features for free, but anything else will cost you extra.
 Individually, it’s not much.
 But you know how it is.
 A little bit here and a little bit there will make you dig deeper into your pockets.